Orbital Welding Training will be held March 18-22 at Swagelok Albany, 741 Pierce Road, Clifton Park, NY 12065.

-Orbital Welding Training is a four-day class, with an optional fifth day for ASME Section IX qualification, that teaches students basic welding principles and the fundamentals of orbital welding.
+Orbital Welding Training is a five-day class that teaches students basic welding principles and the fundamentals of orbital welding.
 Attendees will learn to set up, operate, and troubleshoot equipment, and critique weld quality.
 The class features Swagelok M200 power supply and weld heads.
-Students have the option to stay for a fifth day and create welds that will be submitted for ASME Section IX qualification.
+Students have the option to stay for the fifth day and create welds that will be submitted for ASME Section IX qualification.

 Upon completion of the course, students will each receive a reference workbook, user's manual, and signed certificate of completion.

 *To pass the theoretical exam, participants must receive a minimum grade of 80%.
 To pass the practical exam, participants must demonstrate the ability to prepare and weld a tubing system according to a specific drawing without the aid of a facilitator or peer.

 This course instructs the entry-level orbital welder and enhances the welding skill knowledge of the experienced orbital welder in the following areas:

 - Understanding basic Gas Tungsten Arc Welding (GTAW) principles

 - How to prepare weld samples to be submitted to ASME for Section IX weld qualification

 - Shielding and backing purge gases and procedures

 - Setup and operation of orbital welding equipment

 - Preventive maintenance